 My fascination with creating aesthetically pleasing compositions and structures began at an early age.
 Born and raised on a farm in the Okanagan valley, I spent my childhood building tree forts and creating sculptural objects.
 At age 12 my first painting was installed on the ceiling of the X-ray room in the Summerland Hospital.
 Always drawing in my sketch book, I was sitting in the waiting room when a hospital administrator saw my sketch of ‘Donald Duck’ surfing; and asked if I could paint it larger on a ceiling tile for the X-ray room.
-This was the beginning to many artistic explorations that would eventually shift into architectural design.
+This was the beginning to many artistic explorations that would eventually shift into building design.

 My creative nature pushed me to explore diverse facets of thought processes to enable me to approach projects with diverse modes of thinking.
 After high school I pursued several disciplines, receiving a Bachelor of Arts, Bachelor of Fine Arts, and a Masters in Architecture from the University of British Columbia.

 I have always been interested in the forces of natural and man-made elements.
-Inspiring to bring architectural design and sculpture together; my sculptural work and design work is an exploration into the phenomenon of forces, energy, and motion.
+Inspiring to bring design and sculpture together; my sculptural and design work is an exploration into the phenomenon of forces, energy, and motion.

 I like the viewer to experience the properties of natural elements as an exploration of its physical properties.
-My goal is to eventually fully merge kinetic sculpture with architectural design so that people can experience homes that are living works of art.
+My goal is to eventually fully merge kinetic sculpture with building design so that people can experience homes that are living works of art.

-My interest in construction and architectural design continued to flourish when the house I was living in at the time came under construction.
+My interest in construction and building design continued to flourish when the house I was living in at the time came under construction.
 I was able to view first-hand, the process of excavation, concrete pouring and framing of the new house addition.
 I was able to help out and with odd jobs around the job site and impressed the contractor with my ability to read and understand blueprints with no prior experience.

 From that juncture I knew I wanted to work in the industry.
 Graduating from Okanagan College with an AutoCAD technician certificate, I was fortunate to get hired by a family design firm in Summerland called Okanagan Development Consultants.
-Over the years I have dedicated myself to the study of construction, architecture, BC building code and local bylaws.
+Over the years I have dedicated myself to the study of construction, building design, the BC Building Code, and local bylaws.
 I also learned how to communicate with clients by listening to their needs and wishes.
 This is an incredibly important skill that is often overlooked as part of an enjoyable and successful design process.
 Over a decade of hands-on experience has helped me develop an ability for creative problem solving.
 Allowing me to guide clients down the path to the home of their dreams.
 I am grateful and proud to carry on the next phase of my career as a partner and co-owner of this family firm.

 When not in the office I spend my time enjoying all the Okanagan has to offer with my wife Aimee and our two beautiful daughters.